posgnu/pajero/README.md

 Analyze packet with pre-defined filter (conf.json) and then we can see the results in the`./static/packets/` directory.
 Attack payload will be collected in `./static/packets/flag/`.

-## Contribution

-If you want to make some contributions to this project, here some basic instructions for you.

 ### Design

 ![model](https://github.com/GNUp/pajero/blob/master/model.png)